-With only 2 weeks left to apply to our 2019 Speaker Contest, we are itching to show you all the amazingly talented people who have already applied.
-While the contest has gotten a lot of buzz on social media, we have noticed some r ecurring questions: What does it take to be an NBForum speaker?
+With less than 2 months left to apply to our 2020 Speaker Contest, we are itching to show you all the amazingly talented people who have already applied.
+We wanted to tap into some of the questions we have noticed recurring among the applicants with the help of our former speakers: What does it take to be a great speaker?
 How do I go from good to excellent?
-How do I prepare my speech for 7,500 people at #NBForum2019?
+How do I prepare my speech for 10,000+ people?

 Well, wonder no longer!
-Some of our NBForum 2018 speakers came up with a fantastic list of 7 secret habits of highly effective speakers that will put you on the path to success.
+Here’s a fantastic list of 7 secret habits of highly effective speakers that will put you on the path to success.

 1. Start (and end) strong

 “I think the best advice probably that I’ve ever got is you have to nail your takeoff and your landing, and if you can do that, then everything in the middle will turn out just fine.
 If you don’t nail your takeoff and your landing, it doesn’t really matter what you say in the middle.
 Spend 80% of your time and effort on your takeoff and your landing.”

 – Marcus Buckingham, author, journalist, and entrepreneur.